DareDevelOps/frameworx/readme.md

-p# frameWorx is a genreric project structuring based on PowerShell
+# frameWorx is a genreric project structuring based on PowerShell